 I am having some trouble registering.
 Who can I contact for help?

-Any inquiries regarding registration can be sent via email to and one of our board members will respond within 72 hours.
+Any inquiries regarding registration can be sent via email to and one of our board members or the Director of Skating will respond within 72 hours.

 SKATE CANADA FEE: